locustio/locust/docs/writing-a-locustfile.rst

 ------------------------------------------------------------------------------

 By default, requests are marked as failed requests unless the HTTP response code is OK (<400).
 Most of the time, this default is what you want.
-Sometimes however—for example when testing a URL endpoint that you expect to return 404, or testing a badly designed system that might return *200 OK* even though an error occurred—there's a need for manually controlling if locust should consider a request as a success or a failure.
+Sometimes however-for example when testing a URL endpoint that you expect to return 404, or testing a badly designed system that might return *200 OK* even though an error occurred-there's a need for manually controlling if locust should consider a request as a success or a failure.

 One can mark requests as failed, even when the response code is OK, by using the